Aliases for ABCC9 Gene

 The protein encoded by this gene is a member of the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecules across extra- and intra-cellular membranes.
 ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, White).
 This protein is a member of the MRP subfamily which is involved in multi-drug resistance.
 This protein is thought to form ATP-sensitive potassium channels in cardiac, skeletal, and vascular and non-vascular smooth muscle.
 Protein structure suggests a role as the drug-binding channel-modulating subunit of the extra-pancreatic ATP-sensitive potassium channels.
 Mutations in this gene are associated with cardiomyopathy dilated type 1O.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Apr 2011]

 GeneCards Summary for ABCC9 Gene

 ABCC9 (ATP Binding Cassette Subfamily C Member 9) is a Protein Coding gene.
-Diseases associated with ABCC9 include Hypertrichotic Osteochondrodysplasia and Atrial Fibrillation, Familial, 12.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Inwardly rectifying K+ channels.
-GO annotations related to this gene include transporter activity and ion channel binding.
+Diseases associated with ABCC9 include Cantu Syndrome and Cardiomyopathy, Dilated, 1O.
+Among its related pathways are Inwardly rectifying K+ channels and Cardiac conduction.
+Gene Ontology (GO) annotations related to this gene include transporter activity and ion channel binding.
 An important paralog of this gene is ABCC8.

 UniProtKB/Swiss-Prot for ABCC9 Gene